 As we grow up, our thinking becomes more abstract.
 We may think about running dogs and hopping bunnies, but we also think about courage and poverty.
 The more abstract our thoughts become, the less attention we tend to pay to sensory details.
-This is unfortunate because these details help us grasp and describe abstract ideas.
-How can we keep the description of our ideas more concrete, then?
+This is unfortunate because these

-Flannery O'Connor, "The River," in A Good Man Is Hard to Find and Other Stories (New York: Harcourt, 1976).
-25.
+1 Flannery O'Connor, "The River," in A Good Man Is Hard to Find and Other Stories (New York: Harcourt, 1976), 25.

-O'Connor.
-25.
+2 O'Connor, 25.